 We provide services for children from our purpose-built children’s centre, Stephen’s Place.
 The centre is bright, warm and child-focused.
 Themed rooms have a wide variety of play equipment, chosen to help parents interact easily with their children.
-Light refreshments for children and their families are freely available in the kitchens.

 Our service aims to lessen the impacts of domestic violence.
 Research has shown that the impact of domestic abuse on children is considerable, and can be as serious as the impact on children who have been directly abused.
 We offer children and young people a safe, consistent and confidential space to work through their difficult experiences and feelings.